knpuniversity/symfony4/README.md

 **Start the built-in web server**

-You can use Nginx or Apache, but the built-in web server works
+You can use Nginx or Apache, but Symfony's local web server works even better.

-great:
+To install the Symfony local web server, follow "Downloading the Symfony client" instructions found
+here: https://symfony.com/download - you only need to do this once on your system.

+Then, to start the web server, open a terminal, move into the project, and run:

 ```
-php bin/console server:run
+symfony serve
 ```

+(If this is your first time using this command, you may see an error that you need to run `symfony server:ca:install` first).

-Now check out the site at `http://localhost:8000`
+Now check out the site at `https://localhost:8000`

 Have fun!